Treatment Choices: Long-Lasting Effect vs Temporary Control

 to experience invasive surgery

-the effect for permanent cure
+the effect for long-lasting effect

 ↓